disposableidentities/healthcrisis/README.md

 **Citizen’s app:**
 To provide a warning about another citizen’s health condition (from a list of possible values to choose).
 Location coordinates are stored but only to be released under strict conditions to government/authorities (TBD use of Zero-Knowledge-Proofs for that).

-A citizen can use digital identification tools (such as Itsme) for self-identification.
+A citizen can use digital identification tools for self-identification. **In cooperation with a telco, a government "could" provide more identification information based on a citizens' phone number.**

 Crypto-keys are stored on the citizen’s app, all DIDs are derived from that.
 A persona DID is created from those crypto-keys.
 A disposable DID is derived from a persona DID.
 All these DIDs are stored on the citizens device.
-The citizens main identity Verifiable Credential is generated from e.g. the Itsme identity.
-This “main” identity is the citizens public persona.
+A (minimal) citizens main persona/public identity Verifiable Credential can be generated from information provided by a authority/government or could be generated entirely by an authority/government (or some agent working on behalf of them).(TBD which scenario to choose).

-The citizens app messages are self-issued Verifiable Credentials.
-With each message a GDPR consent is generated as a self-issued Verifiable Credential and this has a reference to the app health messages.
+The citizens app health messages are self-issued Verifiable Credentials including a Disposable DID.
+With each message a GDPR consent is generated as a second self-issued Verifiable Credential (which includes a reference to the app health message).
+Both are always exchanged as a bundle.

 **Practitioners app:**
 To provide a health message (including colored codes) with high value/importance.

-Practitioners login (e.g. using Itsme) for their main identity from which a public persona DID and a Verifiable Credential is generated that includes a link to their professional credentials (created by an authority/government, see next).
+Practitioners identification follows the same steps as with the citizens, with one important added element: the authority/goverment will also supply a professional Verifiable Credential that proofs the capability of the practitioner.

-Practitioners create the public health messages (as Verifiable Claims, see example).
+Practitioners create the public health messages (as Verifiable Claims, see example) referencing a Disposable DID of the citizen.

 **Government app:**
 To issue authoritative credentials for practitioners.
-These credentials are publicly available (registry/server) and directly linked to the practitioners’ main/public persona DID.
+These credentials should be publicly available (via a credential registry/server) and directly linked to the practitioners’ main/public persona DID.

 ### Government-supporting backends